Web Browser Cookies

 How web-based advertising works:

-Web advertisements are provided by “third-party ad servers” which inject their advertisements into hosting web pages in exactly this fashion.
+Web advertisements are often provided by “third-party ad servers” which inject their advertisements into hosting web pages in the fashion shown above.

 What we know so far: